SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 <a name="default-subscriptions"></a>
 ### Default subscriptions

-In the Cumulocity IoT platform, you can configure which applications and microservices are subscribed to a tenant on tenant creation.
+In the {{< product-name-1 >}} platform, you can configure which applications and microservices are subscribed to a tenant on tenant creation.
 When you create a new tenant, the specified applications and microservices automatically get subscribed to it.

 In addition, you can specify which applications and microservices are subscribed to a tenant when the system is upgraded.
 This list might differ from the default subscriptions on tenant creation.
 For example, certain default applications might have been unsubscribed from a tenant after creation and you may not want these applications to be subscribed to it again or you may want to subscribe different ones to it.